mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 CR401109 First Impressions: An irregular ovoid of carbonaceous material with a lively concentration of radioactives at its core.

-Location: C Zone C Class (Radioactives) Small Planetoid: 1,400 metre radius Yield Type: Strontium, Plutonium Yield Amount: 4,100 tons
+Location: C Zone C Class (Radioactives) Small Planetoid: 1,400 meter radius Yield Type: Strontium, Plutonium Yield Amount: 4,100 tons

 Any of the small planetoids is useful as the staging post for the Factory and it is up to the characters which of these (if any) they choose to recommend to Desna Greer (CR401109 is the best choice).
 All of the asteroids have something to offer yield-wise, and to maintain presence in Chlaer the characters have permission to commence small-scale, ship-based mining operations, or to wait until the Factory is released from its current holding and can be moved out to the designated asteroid.